 The English Springer Spaniel assisted hunters by detecting game birds and driving them out from cover.

-These dogs point out fallen birds and retrieved them for their human counterpart.
+These dogs point out fallen birds and retrieve them for their human counterparts.

 The English Kennel Club recognized the English Springer Spaniel as its own breed in 1902, with the American Kennel Club following in 1924.

-When the breed became popular in North America, the dogs were well known as bird dogs with powerful noses and high trainability.
+When the breed became popular in North America, these dogs were well known as bird dogs with powerful noses and high trainability.

 The Poodle’s history begins in Germany over 400 years ago.

 The Standard Poodle started out as a duck hunting dog.